 These issues may interfere with our ability to sleep soundly.
 Our moods can fluctuate.
 We may feel confused or angry or sad without having a specific reason to which we can point.
 We may find ourselves self-medicating with food, tobacco, alcohol, marijuana, and/or drugs to mask the pain.

 We become habituated to overwhelm.
 We may cease to recognize it.
 This causes us to accept the high levels of stress our bodies are valiantly trying to cope with.
 The resultant struggle causes our bodies to begin to break down in a variety of ways.
-Think of heart, lungs, liver, gall bladder, stomach, and intestines issues.
+Think of heart, adrenals, lungs, liver, gall bladder, stomach, and intestines issues.

 What triggers you?
 Don’t know?
 Become a self-reflective detective.
 Observe what activates your stress response.
-Think of news that brings anger or fear or anxiety up in you.
+Think of news that stimulates anger or fear or anxiety in you.
 For me, there are many things.
 Reading of social injustice on Facebook tends to create angry little shock waves in me.
 Hearing about hostile acts around the world and in my city raises my blood pressure.
 Watching the political circus shoots steam out my ears.

 A couple of the ways to manage your stress is through yoga and meditation.
 A good one is to come in and clear your stuff with me.
 But, really, you have the ability to bring your stress down in the moment of impact with tapping. i.e. “Even though this really upsets me…”